VeronikaRuliskova/help/docs/adding-contacts.md

 To add a contact to address book:
 1. Go to Address book
 2. Click Add contact
-3. Enter necessary contact information such as mobile phone and other valuable data
+3. Enter necessary contact information such as mobile phone, name and other valuable data.
+These can be used for message personalization
 4. Click Create
 5. Your contact has been inserted to your address book